 “My children, do not deceive yourselves with false peace and false joy.”
 (07/02/2006)

 “Many think that they have faith in God and that they know his laws.
 They try to live according to them, but they do not do what is most important: they do not love him.”
 (10/02/2006)

 Jesus said: “You must love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the greatest and the first commandment.”
 (Mt 22:37–38, NJB) “If you love me, you will keep my commandments… Whoever holds to my commandments and keeps them is the one who loves me… Anyone who loves me will keep my word… Anyone who does not love me does not keep my words. ” (Jn 14:15, 21, 23, 24, NJB)

-Of the Ten Commandments, eight of them contain the words: thou shalt not.
-Was God ‘negative’?
-Was Jesus ‘negative’ when he singled out five of these when the rich young man came and asked him: “Good master, what must I do to inherit eternal life?” and he answered: “You know the commandments: You shall not kill; You shall not commit adultery; You shall not steal; You shall not give false witness; You shall not defraud; Honour your father and mother”?
+Was Jesus ‘negative’ when he singled out five of these when the rich young man came and asked him: “Good teacher, what must I do to inherit eternal life?” and he answered: “You know the commandments: You shall not kill; you shall not commit adultery; you shall not steal; you shall not bear false witness; you shall not defraud; honour your father and your mother”?
 (Mk 10:17, 19, NAB)

 We hope that nobody dares to accuse Jesus as ‘negative’ because of his remarks below.